awslabs/kubeflow-manifests/docs/deployment/uninstall-kubeflow.md

 kustomize build example | kubectl delete -f
 ```

-Cleanup steps for specific deployment options can be found in their respective [installation guides](/docs/deployment/install/).
+Cleanup steps for specific deployment options can be found in their respective [installation guides](/docs/deployment/).

 > Note: This will not delete your Amazon EKS cluster.

-## (Optional) Delete Amazon EKS Cluster
+## (Optional) Delete Amazon EKS cluster

 If you created a dedicated Amazon EKS cluster for Kubeflow using `eksctl`, you can delete it with the following command: